lisp-docs/lisp-docs.github.io/docs/about/reference.md

 The purpose of the reference is both to **learn** and **review** in detail **all aspects** of the language.

-### What, Why and for Who is a Language Specification?
+### What, Why and for Whom is a Language Specification?

 A Language Specification is a **consice**, **precise**, and **accurate** **description** of **what** the aspects of a language are.

-The target audence is mainly for **compiler writers** to have a clear writing of what the aspects of the language are.
+The target audence is mainly for **language implementers** to have a clear writing of what the aspects of the language are.

-The purpose of the specification is so that different implementations will follow the same definitions of what the language is thereby providing the ability for any Common Lisp code written to be able to work in any Common Lisp implementation.
-In other words any Common Lisp code should be able to be executed by any Common Lisp Compiler and provide the same result.
+The purpose of the specification is so that different implementations will follow the same definitions of what the language is thereby providing the ability for any conforming Common Lisp code written to be able to work in any Common Lisp implementation.
+In other words any conforming Common Lisp code should be able to be executed by any Common Lisp Compiler and provide the same result.

 The following are **not** part of what a Language Specification is: